armkeh/dotfiles/emacs/README.md

                 `reveal.js` comes with many themes; `black` is the current default at time of writing this.
-I set it just to be sure it stays consistent..
+I set it just to be sure it stays consistent.

                 ``` {.commonlisp org-language="emacs-lisp"}
                 (setq org-reveal-theme "black")